 5.2.3.
 Authorization Server Fetches Request Object

-Upon receipt of the Request, the Authorization Server MUST send a GET request to the request_uri to retrieve the content unless it is already cached and parse it to recreate the Authorization Request parameters.
+Upon receipt of the Request, the Authorization Server MUST send an HTTP(s) GET request to the request_uri to retrieve the content (unless the content of the URI is already cached) and parse it to recreate the Authorization Request parameters.

 Note that the RP SHOULD use a unique URI for each request utilizing distinct parameters, or otherwise prevent the Authorization Server from caching the request_uri.